oracle-livelabs/oml/oml-restapi-services/omls-data-monitoring/omls-data-monitoring.md

 When your job is submitted successfully, you will receive a response with a `jobid`.

-  >**Note:** the `jobId` to use it in submit requests to retrieve job details or to perform any other actions on the job.
+Note the `jobId` to use it in submit requests to retrieve job details or to perform any other actions on the job.

 _Sample Response:_
   Here is an example of a data monitoring job creation response: